 Wanna whole lotta love (x4).”

-The lawsuit was settled in Dixon’s favour and he now receives co-songwriting credit for “Whole Lotta Love”.
-After the lawsuit was over, Plant commented by shrugging his shoulders and saying, “It was a nick, happily paid for”.
+The lawsuit was settled in Dixon’s favour.
+He now receives co-songwriting credit for “Whole Lotta Love”.
+After the lawsuit was over Plant commented by shrugging his shoulders and saying “It was a nick, happily paid for“.

 “Whole Lotta Love” is a song about sexual intercourse.
 There is nothing subtle about it.
 In the video, there are long sections where Robert Plant does nothing other than moan and groan, as if in sexual pleasure, while Jimmy Page pounds away on the guitar.
 As this song makes abundantly clear, as much as the Blues are a part of the foundation of Rock n’ Roll, so is sex.
 “Whole Lotta Love” is one of Led Zeppelin’s signature songs and just the first of several appearances they will make in this countdown.
 Here comes Led Zeppelin with “Whole Lotta Love”.
 Enjoy.

 The link to the video for the song “Whole Lotta Love” by Led Zeppelin can be found here. ***The lyrics version can be found here.

 The link to the official website for Led Zeppelin can be found here.